Jingo88/bestMovies/README.md

   resave: false,
   saveUninitialized: true
 }));

-//for pulling in the api key later var rtapi = fs.readFileSync('rtapi.txt', 'utf8');
 ```

 When the user visits our site they should go to a login.ejs file with two different forms.
 One form should lead to the user logging in, and the other form should lead to the user creating an account, by inputing a name and password.
 If the user is logging in, we need to check the submitted password to the password in the database.
 If approved we will res.render the index.ejs file.
 These express events should look similar to the ones below: